Remember Bo Jackson? He was one of few professional athletes to play and excel in his career at two different sports – baseball and football.

 6. Anticipate Your Professional Peaks and Valleys

 All careers have periods of thriving and periods of decline.
-Layoffs and terminations happen to even the best of us people.
+Layoffs and terminations happen to even the best people.
 Stay connected to the meaning of your work.
 Respond quickly and appropriately to both good and bad news.

 7. Become Your Own Master Publicist